NewsMissoula County

 Posted

-MISSOULA — Do you have thoughts about Missoula’s parks, trails and outdoor spaces?
-Missoula Parks & Recreation wants to hear them, as it plans for the future of our city’s parks.
+Missoula Parks & Recreation wants to hear them as it plans for the future of our city’s parks.

 “It's really a visionary plan for what our community members would like to see the Parks and Recreation systems and services become in their future and how we get there,” Gaukler said.

-This draft came after two years of hearing ideas from the public, along with surveys and data collection.
+The draft came after two years of hearing ideas from the public, along with surveys and data collection.

 “People in Missoula use their parks more than the typical person, so much higher use on a national average,” Gaukler said.
-“91% of folks would like to see well maintained and safe parks, 90% would like to see a walkable neighborhood.
+“91% of folks would like to see well-maintained and safe parks, 90% would like to see a walkable neighborhood.
 87% support clean air, clean water.”

 “Any time 91% or 90% of a community can agree on anything, that's pretty huge when you think about how divisive things have become,” Gaukler said.
 “A lot of fun things that we can do in parks that help all community members have that sense of place, have that sense of belonging and can really engage with their community through that natural environment in the way we play.
 There's nothing like play to get to know each other.”